 One may minor in Spanish by successfully completing 15 credits in Spanish beyond the 100- level.
-Students must maintain a minimum grade point average of 2.00 in the minor.
 The Spanish minor provides a solid foundation in speaking, listening, reading and writing, and a broad approach to cultural heritage and literature.

 Music (MU)